Randomized PCA Forest for Unsupervised Outlier Detection: Experiments and Evaluation

 \subsection{Comparison with Isolation Forest}

-We observed that IForest is the fastest and most efficient method among all the competitors, however in terms of AUC, it performed the worst overall.
-Nevertheless its performance is acceptable and promising in general.
+We observed that iForest \citep{liu2008isolation} is the fastest and most efficient method among all the competitors, however in terms of AUC, it performed mediocre.
+Nevertheless, its performance is acceptable and promising in general.
 It is also the only competitor which uses a tree-based structure for outlier detection.
-Thus, we compare the proposed method with IForest in terms of convergence rate.
-In other words, we investigate how many trees are required for IForest to reach optimal performance compared to the proposed method.

-For this experiment, we test the performance of the proposed method and IForest with using different numbers of trees.
+Thus, we compare the proposed method with iForest in terms of convergence rate.
+In other words, we investigate how many trees are required for iForest to reach optimal performance compared to the proposed method.
+For this experiment, we test the performance of the proposed method and iForest with using different numbers of trees.
 We use 100 as the maximum size for the forest.
 The datasets we use for this experiment are Arrhytmia, WDBC, and Waveform.
-The result of this experiment are depicted in Fig.~\ref{fg:iforest}.
+The result of this experiment are depicted in Fig.~\ref{fg:iForest}.

-It is evident that in general, the proposed method shows a better performance compared to IForest when few trees are used.
+It is evident that in general, RPCA Forest shows a better performance compared to iForest when few trees are used.
 This phenomenon is more clear for the Arrhythmia dataset, where the dimensionality is high.
-In general, as the proposed method uses PCA to perform outlier detection based on an informative subspace, it works better on high-dimensional and complex datasets compared to IForest which selects features randomly to fit the trees.
+In general, as the proposed method uses PCA to perform outlier detection based on an informative subspace, it works better on high-dimensional and complex datasets compared to iForest which selects features randomly to fit the trees.
+On the other hand, the outlierness criterion used in RPCA Forest is more advanced and granular compared to the iForest, which leads to better performance.
+However, iForest still remains a remarkable solution for outlier detection as its underlying mechanism is considerably fast.